jpetazzo/jpetazzo.github.io/_posts/2024-04-29-six-months-with-wayland-sway-i3.markdown

 With Xorg, it is possible to [use xrandr to split a physical monitor into multiple virtual monitors][xrandr-set-monitor].
 I was splitting one of my 4K monitors that way (with [this script][sstk-xorg]).

 This doesn't work anymore with Wayland.
 I tried a few different things, and eventually settled for a virtual monitor too; but the key difference is that the virtual monitor in Wayland is completely virtual and off-screen, which means that you don't see it at all.
-To be able to see what's happening on that screen, I've used [wl-mirror] (which is unfortunately not very reliable) or an OBS preview projector (which worked fine for me).
+To be able to see what's happening on that screen, I've used [wl-mirror] ~~(which is unfortunately not very reliable)~~ or an OBS preview projector.
 You can see the script that I'm using to create the virtual screen and assign workspaces to it [here][sstk-wayland].

+*Note: when I wrote this post in April 2024, I had some issues with wl-mirror.
+Specifically, in some circumstances, it wouldn't update (the mirrored window wouldn't reflect changes in the original display).
+The author of wl-mirror contacted me in April 2025 to ask me for details.
+I tried to reproduce the issue, and...
+I'm excited to report that it seems to work flawlessly now! 🥳*

 ## Switching back and forth